knative/docs/docs/install/operator/knative-with-operator-cli.md

 kn operator install -v 1.7.1
 ```

-## Installing the Knative Serving component
+## Install the Knative Serving component

 You can install Knative Serving of any specific version under any specific namespace.
 By default, the namespace is `knative-serving`,
 and the version is the latest.